Free Kitchen Hacks eBook

 Another little kitchen hack that I use constantly in baking is placing two clothes pins on either side to keep the paper in place, making it easier to pour the batter into the pan.

-Once your banana is smashed, add the oil and sugar to the bowl, too.
+Add the oil and sugar to the bowl, too.
 Use your fork to beat the sugar, oil, and banana until well-combined.
+Next, mix in the egg and vanilla extract.

 Use a rubber spatula to scrape down the sides of the bowl, ensuring that all of the ingredients are combined and you aren’t left with any clumps of dry ingredients.